-The School Psychology Graduate Program is the only nationally accredited Master's/Specialist program in the San Francisco, Bay Area by the National Association of School Psychologists (NASP).
-The program philosophy is to train graduate students in evidence-based practice to promote social justice and equity for diverse school communities.
-Social justice is the call to provide all youth with the support, skills, and services they need to reach their full potential in spite of poverty and other significant challenges.
-The School Psychology program is committed to the academic and social-emotional development of children, families and communities.
+The School Psychology Graduate Program is the only nationally accredited Master's/Specialist program in the San Francisco, Bay Area recognized by the National Association of School Psychologists (NASP).
+The program philosophy is to train graduate students in evidence-based practice to promote social justice and equity within diverse school communities.
+Social justice entails providing all PK-12 students with the support, skills, and services they need to reach their full potential despite facing poverty and other significant challenges.
+The School Psychology program is dedicated to fostering the academic and social-emotional development of children, ffamilies, and communities.

-We are a three-year, full-time specialist-level School Psychology program.
-Candidates must complete two years of coursework and a full-time 1200 hour-minimum School Psychology Internship during year three.
-We are a multidisciplinary program.
-The core training is in School Psychology, with integrated training and coursework in counseling and marriage and family therapy.
-We are proud to offer candidates multiple options at the end of the three year program.
-Upon graduation, candidates earn the following:
+This is a three-year, full-time specialist-level School Psychology program.
+Candidates are required to complete two years of coursework and a full-time minimum 1200 hour School Psychology Internship during the third year.
+We are a multidisciplinary program, with core training in School Psychology, complimented by integrated training and coursework in counseling and marriage and family therapy.
+Upon graduation, candidates earn:

-As a nationally accredited program, we follow guidelines set forth by NASP Training Standards to promote educationally and psychologically healthy environments for all children and youth by implementing research based, effective programs that prevent problems, enhance independence, and promote optimal learning.
-This is accomplished through state-of-the-art research and training, advocacy, ongoing program evaluation, and caring professional service.
+As a nationally accredited program, we adhere to professional guidelines established by NASP Training Standards to promote educationally and psychologically healthy environments for children and youth.
+This involves implementing research-based, effective programs aimed at preventing problems, enhancing independence, and promoting optimal learning.
+We achieve this through innovative research and training, advocacy, ongoing program evaluation, and providing caring professional service.

-We work with Districts all over the San Francisco Bay Area, and our trainees are placed in these districts for field-based experiences for practicum and internship.
-Our trainees receive comprehensive training experiences in K-12 systems.
+We collaborate with Districts across Northern CA and throughout the San Francisco Bay Area, placing our trainees in these districts for field-based experiences for practicum and internship in Years 1 through 3.
+Our candidates receive comprehensive training experiences in PK-12 systems, ensuring they are well-prepared to making meaningful contributions to the educational and social-emotional development of children, families, and communities.

 One of our CSUEB School Psychology graduate students, Bianca Avalos, is a recipient of a prestigious award from the National Association of School Psychologists (NASP).
 Only a select few are awarded this competitive scholarship of school psychology students across the country.
 WAY TO GO BIANCA!
 A FUTURE LEADER IN SCHOOL PSYCHOLOGY!
 The recipients were recognized at NASP 2020 conference in Baltimore, MD.
 Read More